 “What you repeatedly do ultimately forms the person you are, the things you believe, and the personality that you portray.” – James Clear

 The things we do everyday are basically the way we achieve our big goals.
 Actually, talking to kids about little habits is much less daunting than asking them to set long or short term goals.
-Instead, we can talk about the ‘kind of person’ they want to be or the ‘kinds of things’ they want to do, and work out a daily habit that will slowly, but surely get them there.
+Instead, we can talk about the ‘kind of person’ they want to be or the ‘kinds of things’ they want to do, and work out some good habits that will slowly, but surely get them there.

 So what do these daily habits look like for kids?
 Here are some ideas to integrate everyday routines that will steer them towards developing lifelong beneficial daily habits.